New Year, Clean Gear

 With the right care and attention, a pair of well-built leather hiking boots will last for years.
 Here are the steps to make your current pair your last pair.

 Washing a down sleeping bag (or a down jacket) is simpler than you might think.

-Waterproof garments can lose their resilience over time, but that doesn't mean your rain jacket belongs in the trash.
-Save yourself a few dollars by learning how to revitalize it with the right tools and...
+Save yourself a few dollars by learning how to revitalize it with the right tools and a few simple steps.